Deci-AI/data-gradients/documentation/feature_configuration.md

 - `n_rows`, `n_cols`: The number of rows and columns to use for displaying samples.
 - `stack_splits_vertically`: Whether to show train/test samples vertically or side by side.

-### 4. Implementing the Configuration
+### 4. Using the Configuration

-To implement the configuration, pass the YAML file to the relevant analysis manager.
+To use the configuration, provide the path of your YAML file to the relevant analysis manager.
 For example, for object detection analysis:

 ```python
 from data_gradients.managers.detection_manager import DetectionAnalysisManager